Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 ### Solve:

 We need to provide a list of unnique SHA256 of all hashes that we can find from the compressed disk backup.
-First of all of course, let's extract the files from the compressed file and see what we get
+First of all of course, let's run `tar -xvf` on the archive and see what we get

 ![image](https://github.com/user-attachments/assets/8238973b-17d9-4248-af7b-227e53e31eb5)